Imperial Way Faction

 The Kōdōha or Imperial Way Faction (皇道派) was a political faction in the Imperial Japanese Army active in the 1920s and 1930s.
+The Kōdōha was a traditionalist movement that envisioned a return to an idealized pre-Westernized Japan, promoting militaristic and aggressive imperialist ideals.
+Led by Generals Sadao Araki and Jinzaburō Masaki, the faction sought to establish a Shōwa Restoration by returning absolute power to the Emperor of Japan, purging the state of liberal politicians, bureaucrats, and industrial conglomerates (zaibatsu).
+The Kōdōha emphasized the "spiritual power" of the army over the rapid industrialization and material modernization of the Tōseiha, in an attempt to revive traditionalist Statist Shinto Japan in the form of Kokutai.
+It was supported by junior officers who sympathized with rural agrarian reform and loyalty to the Emperor.
-The Kōdōha sought to establish a military government that promoted totalitarian, militaristic and aggressive imperialist ideals, and was largely supported by junior officers.
-The radical Kōdōha rivaled the moderate Tōseiha (Control Faction) for influence in the army until the February 26 incident in 1936, when it was de facto dissolved and many supporters were disciplined or executed.

-The Kōdōha was never an organized political party and had no official standing within the Army, but its ideology and supporters continued to influence Japanese militarism into the late 1930s.
+The radical Kōdōha rivaled the Tōseiha (Control Faction) for influence in the army with force, executing multiple assassination attempts for influence.
+After the failed February 26 incident in 1936, it was dissolved and many supporters were disciplined or executed.
+The Kōdōha was never an officially organized political party, and it failed to enact lasting reforms on the military.

 Background

 The Empire of Japan had enjoyed economic growth during World War I but this ended in the early 1920s with the Shōwa financial crisis.
-Social unrest increased with the growing polarization of society and inequalities, such as trafficking in girls, with the labor unions increasingly influenced by socialism, communism and anarchism, but the industrial and financial leaders of Japan continued to get wealthier through their inside connections with politicians and bureaucrats.
+Social unrest increased with the growing polarization of society and inequalities, such as trafficking in girls, with the labor unions increasingly influenced by socialism, communism and anarchism.

+Meanwhile, the industrial and financial leaders of Japan continued to get wealthier through their inside connections with politicians and bureaucrats.
 The military was considered "clean" in terms of political corruption, and elements within the army were determined to take direct action to eliminate the perceived threats to Japan created by the weaknesses of liberal democracy and political corruption.